 The NTA provides grants to assist taxi and hackney drivers with the cost to convert or purchase a new wheelchair accessible vehicle.

-Since the introduction of these measures, the number of wheelchair accessible vehicles has increased to 12% of the total fleet.
+Since the introduction of these measures, the number of wheelchair accessible vehicles within the fleet has increased to 15%.

 Travel Assistance Scheme

 The NTA continues to support the Travel Assistance Scheme, which aims to give people with disabilities the confidence to use public transport.

 It is a free service run by Dublin Bus and is available within the Greater Dublin Area for people aged 18 and over.

 Under the scheme an assistant can accompany people who need help using public transport and give advice how to plan a journey on Dublin Bus, Luas, DART and Go-Ahead Ireland services.